leomrocha/minibrain/sensors/image/README.md

 All experiments will be first developed in notebooks and later ported to the necessary libraries.

-Development will be done with pytorch, because it is one of the easiest frameworks avaiable.
+Development will be done with pytorch, because it is one of the easiest frameworks to learn and debug available with enough expressive power.